vralle/vralle-lazyload/README.md

 ## Todos

-  - iframe support
+  - Enhanced settings
   - Widget image support
-  - Enhanced settings

 ## Copyright and license

 Copyright 2017 the Authors.
-This project is licensed under the terms of the [MIT License](LICENSE.txt).
+This project is licensed under the terms of the MIT [MIT License](LICENSE.txt) license.

 **Free Software, Hell Yeah!**